pachyderm/pachyderm/doc/fundamentals/spouts.md

 ### Create the message processing loop

-If you have trouble following this Go code, just read the text to get an idea of what you need to do.
+Once again, if you have trouble following this Go code, just read the text to get an idea of what you need to do.

 First,
 we read a message from our Kafka queue.
-Note the use of a 5-second backgrounded timeout on the read.
+Note the use of a 5-second timeout on the read.
 That's so if the data source,
 Kafka,
 hangs for some reason,